Avioti/Java-Workbook-Vocab-Quiz-YUU/README.md

-# Avi's/Jalen's Workbook Vocab Quiz
+# Jalen's Workbook Quiz App

 ## Vocabulary Quiz CLI App
 A simple Command Line Interface (CLI) application built in Java to test and improve vocabulary knowledge across various difficulty levels.
 This app features a randomized 10-question format designed to challenge and expand your word power.